TL;DR

 - Diagnostic Bottlenecks: Advanced biomonitoring and specific tests for inflammatory markers or plasticiser chemicals are not part of routine NHS diagnostics.
 Access is typically restricted to academic research settings, leaving patients and doctors in the dark.

 While the NHS excels at treating a heart attack or a broken leg, it is simply not structured or resourced to manage the creeping, chronic, and complex health challenges of the 21st century.
 This is not a criticism; it is a statement of fact.
-To secure your health, you must look beyond the standard offering.
+To secure your health, you should consider whether you may need to look beyond the standard offering.

 Your Proactive Defence: How Private Medical Insurance (PMI) is Adapting